developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/alarm/index.md

+---
-# Alarm Module
+title: Alarm
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-**The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.**
+The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.

 ## Syntax